-What assets are included in the net value of the CGT assets?
+Assets included in the net value of CGT assets

 Assets to be included in determining the net value of the CGT assets are not restricted to business assets.
 They include all CGT assets of the entity, unless the assets are specifically excluded (see 'Assets not included' on page 20).